 (A)When an electric utility files a general rate proceeding in which it requests that its RAM be discontinued, the electric utility shall file with the commission, and serve on the parties, the following supporting information, in electronic format where available (with formulas intact), as part of, or in addition to, its direct testimony:

-1. An example of the notice to be provided to customers regarding the general rate case, and a commission approved description of why it believes the RAM should be discontinued.;
+1. An example of the notice to be provided to customers regarding the general rate case to be approved by the commission, and a description of why it believes the RAM should be discontinued.;

-2. A detailed explanation of how the electric utility proposes to discontinue its RAM.
+2. A reasonably detailed explanation of how the electric utility proposes to discontinue its RAM.

 A. If requesting to discontinue its FAC, the electric utility shall include the following in its explanation: